What Local SEO Means

 |---|---|---|

-| Volume | More reviews signal an active, trusted business | 2–4 new reviews per month (minimum) |
+| Volume | More reviews signal an active, trusted business. | 2 to 4 new reviews per month as a baseline. |

-| Recency | Google weighs recent reviews more heavily | At least 1 review in the last 30 days |
+| Recency | Google weighs recent reviews more heavily. | At least 1 review in the last 30 days. |

-| Rating | Average star rating affects click-through rates | 4.2+ stars is the threshold for strong credibility |
+| Rating | Average star rating affects click-through rates. | 4.2+ stars is a useful credibility marker. |

-| Response | Replying shows engagement and professionalism | Respond to 100% of reviews within 48 hours |
+| Response | Replying shows engagement and professionalism. | Respond to reviews within 48 hours where possible. |

-| Keywords in reviews | Natural mentions of services and location help relevance | Encourage customers to describe their experience specifically |
+| Keywords in reviews | Natural mentions of services and location help relevance. | Encourage customers to describe their experience specifically. |

 How to build reviews consistently: